gnadnivek/gnadnivek.github.io/README.md

 (](https://github.com/alexa/alexa-avs-sample-app/wiki/Raspberry-Pi#lets-get-started)Do
 Not install the wake word activation). why?

-Base on the AVS link provided, the set is as follows:
+Base on the AVS link provided, the setup is as follows:

 First login to your amazon developer account and go to “Alexa”.
 Create a security profile and register a product, when completed this will create a